Longest Increasing Subsequence [Solution]

 - The binary search is performed for each element

-elements, the total time complexity of binary searches is O(n log n
+nelements, the total time complexity of binary searches is O(n log n).

 - The binary search is performed for each element